-This article is for all of the confused researchers who find Lemuel Fowler in Union County, South Carolina and proceed to mix him up with the other Lemuel Fowlers who lived in the same county in the same decades.
+This article is for the researchers who find Lemuel Fowler in Union County, South Carolina and confuse him up with the other Lemuel Fowlers who lived in the same county in the same decades.

-There were three — and possibly four — men named Lemuel Fowler who were born in the first half of the 1800s.
+There were four known men named Lemuel Fowler who were born in the first half of the 1800s in Union County.

 They are as follows: